Last updated on: September 21, 2017 By Ethan Green

 Where it really shines is in gathering a wealth of information about what you did during the day, bedroom environment and sleep, and then combining all of that data to try to help you sleep better.

-- Reasonably accurate tracking of light, deep and REM sleep stages and wakings.
+- Detailed tracking of light, deep and REM sleep stages and wakings.

 - Compares your sleep score against the average for your age and gender.

 - Measures light, noise and temperature in the bedroom.

 - A nightly questionnaire about factors like alcohol, caffeine, activity and stress levels helps correlate your daily behavior with your sleep.

 - Encourages you to leave a text or voice memo to clear your mind and relax before sleeping.

 - Synchronizes with your breathing to play relaxing sounds through your phone.